Regulations and Safety

 The MRC have produced a series of guidelines outlining good clinical and laboratory practice, as well as the legal and ethical issues surrounding the use of humans and human tissue in research.

 Research using human embryos/embryonic stem cells

 The Human Fertilization and Embryology Authority and the Human Tissue Authority regulate research involving human embryos, including work on human embryonic stem cells.

-The first version of an Interim UK Regulatory Route Map for Stem Cell Research and Manufacture has been released jointly by UK regulators as a reference tool for those who wish to develop a programme of stem cell research and manufacture, ultimately leading to clinical application.
-You can access this online on the Department of Health’s Gene Therapy Advisory Committee pages
+The UK Stem Cell Toolkit has been released jointly by UK regulators as a reference tool for those who wish to develop a programme of stem cell research and manufacture, ultimately leading to clinical application.
+You can access this online on the Department The UK Stem Cell Toolkit page

 Safety in the laboratory is primarily the responsibility of the employer, and different institutes often differ slightly in their policies, although all must adhere to the Control of Substances Hazardous to Health Regulations (COSHH) You may find it useful to be aware of some of the types of additional training or record-keeping that may be necessary in certain lines of scientific research.